intmus/inttheory19-20/_23-intro-to-post-tonal/c2-tx-primeform.md

 Prime form process

-1. Put the pitch class set into normal form
+1. Put the pitch class set into normal form. (this is your first POTENTIAL prime form)

 2. Transpose the normal form of the pitch class set to begin on 0

 3. Invert your transposed normal form pitch class set

-4. Find normal form of this inverted pitch class set
+4. Find normal form of this inverted pitch class set (this is your second and final POTENTIAL prime form)

-5. Compare the two normal forms as you would ascending forms to find which normal form has the smallest outside interval.
+5. Compare the two POTENTIAL prime forms as you would ascending forms to find which POTENTIAL prime form has the smallest outside interval.
 The tie breaker process is the same

 6. The smaller of the two outside intervals is prime form and is written in parenthesis and without commas